 2015 Paul toured the UK and Ireland for six months with a production of Twelve Angry Men by Reginald Rose starring Tom Conti, Andrew Lancel, Denis Lill, Robert Duncan etc as well as a tour of Before the Party with Tom Conti and Gwen Taylor.

 In 2016 Paul toured with Bill Kenwrights production of Rehearsal for Murder starring Robert Daws, Amy Robbins, Robert Duncan, Susan Penhaligon, Steven Pinder, Lucy Dixon and Ben Nealon.
 He also worked on A Right Royal Knees Up – A Gala for The Royal Theatrical Fund starring amongst others Dame Maggie Smith, Sir Derek Jacobi, Imelda Staunton, Michael Ball, Brian Conley, Stephanie Cole, Rob Brydon, Robert Lindsay, Joanna Lumley and Emma Thompson.
 He worked on Alan Ayckbourn’s How the Other Half Loves which played a 12 week season at the Theatre Royal Haymarket, London and a further 13 weeks at the Duke of York’s, London.
 He then rejoined the National Tour of Rehearsal for Murder.

-2017 Paul is currently touring with Ruth Rendell’s A Judgement in Stone, again for Bill Kenwright Limited and starring Sophie Ward, Andrew Lancel, Mark Wynter, Deborah Grant etc.
+2017 Paul spent 11 months touring with Ruth Rendell’s A Judgement in Stone, again for Bill Kenwright Limited and starring Sophie Ward, Andrew Lancel, Mark Wynter, Deborah Grant etc.

 Paul has produced 3 star-studded galas at the Theatre Royal, Windsor in support of Mane Chance Sanctuary (2015/16/17).
 He also produced their 4th gala at the Phoenix Theatre, London (2017).